ybarnatan/arg-football/LPF_arg.md

 ## 3.- Referee’s cards performance

 Are there more/less strict referees in terms of bookings?
+Not all of them delivered justice in every season, but some of them appear to be more prone to showing yellow and red cards.

 ``` r
 #-------------------